Children in our Full Day Fours/Fives program are entering Kindergarten or First Grade in the Fall.

 Lunch for Four/Fives is provided Monday-Friday, and served in the Homegroup room.
 All ages have a snack of pretzels, cheese, fruit, water, and juice throughout the day.

 Rest and Story Time or Quiet Play is simply an opportunity for children to quiet their senses without the demands of a structured activity.
 Some children may rest, while others may look at books, draw, or play quietly.

 The camp day is closed by Afternoon Meeting, during which campers have a chance to reflect on the day and talk about what to expect for the next day.

-|During Choice Class time (indicated as “Choice A,” “Choice B,”).
-Choice Classes meet consistently on Monday, Tuesday, and Thursday for an hour each day for the course of a two-week session.
-The classes are taught by Specialists, Head, and Associate Counselors.
+Prior to the session, Campers and their families will choose Choice Class Bundles which are predetermined sets of two choice classes (indicated as “Choice A,” and “Choice B,”).
+Choice Classes meet consistently on Monday, Tuesday, Thursday and Friday for an hour each day for the course of a two-week session.
+The classes are taught by Specialists and Head Counselors.

-Camp-Wide Wednesday Activities
+Theme Wednesday Activities

 Every Wednesday camp adopts a specific theme.
 On the second Wednesday of the session, as camp doors open, campers will find themselves transported into a whole new environment.
 Theme Wednesdays provide Homegroups a great opportunity to work together and use their “Focus” to share and participate in a larger shared experience.
 Past theme favorites have included “The Shrinking Machine,” “Little Red Rocket Ship” or “Beach Day.”